Rok at Marina Bay Sands in Singapore during daylight

 Merlion – the lion headed fish

-I continued walking on pedestrian Helix Bridge, which connects walking paths offering 4 viewing platforms with a great view at the skyline of Singapore and Marina Bay Sands.
+I crossed the pedestrian Helix Bridge, which links walking paths and features four viewing platforms.
 A spiral form of the bridge resembles structure of the human DNA.
-As any other relevant structure in Singapore, Helix Bridge would be illuminated by a series of lights that highlight the double-helix structure.
+Like many landmarks in Singapore, the Helix Bridge lights up at night, highlighting its striking double-helix structure.

 Transformation of Sentosa Island